Mid Taper Fade Curly Hair

 Curly Mullet With Mid Taper

-Retro-inspired yet modern, the curly mullet adds extra length at the back while keeping the sides neat with tapering.
-Great for men who like experimenting with unique, fashion-forward looks.
-Works well in creative settings, festivals, or casual scenes where boldness is appreciated.
-Unlike the undercut that contrasts top and sides, the mullet plays with back length, adding a twist of personality.
+Retro-inspired but modern, the curly mullet adds extra length at the back while keeping the sides neat.
+Great if you like experimenting with fashion-forward looks — it works in creative settings, festivals, or casual scenes where boldness is welcome.
+Unlike the undercut, it plays with back length for a twist of personality.

 Volume Curls With Tapered Sides